 Client applications may cache the database name; thus, this effect may not be visible to them without actually changing to a different database.

 Global privileges and passwords are unaffected for a connected client.
 These changes take effect only in sessions for subsequent connections.

 If the server is started with the

 --skip-grant-tables option, it does

-can connect and do anything, which is
+user can connect and perform any operation, which is

 insecure.
 To cause a server thus started to read the